Lnaden/cookiecutter-cms/README.md

 ## Conda Build vs. Conda Environments

 We recommend creating Conda environments rather than relying on conda build for *testing* purposes, assuming you have opted for Conda as a dependency manager.
-Earlier versions of this Cookiecutter would conduct testing with by first bundling the package for distribution through
+Earlier versions of this Cookiecutter would conduct testing by first bundling the package for distribution through
 [Conda Build](https://conda.io/docs/user-guide/tasks/build-packages/index.html), and then installing the package locally to execute tests on.
 This had the advantage of ensuring your package *could* be bundled for distribution and